What You Ought to Know to Treat Joint Pain and For Better Joint Health

 Osteoarthritis (OA, is widely known as a degenerative joint disease) – the pain can range from mild to severe pain of which movement in the affected joints is difficult and painful.
 This happened when the protective cartilage and fluid inside the joint breakdown due to years of use or injury.

-Cartilage is the slippery tissue that covers the ends of bones in a joint and serves to absorb the shock of movement.
+Cartilage is the slippery tissue that covers the ends of the bones in a joint and serves to absorb the shock of movement.
 When you lose cartilage, the result is that bones will rub directly against one another when movement is involved thus causing inflammation from this constant and painful friction.
 Over time, this rubbing can permanently damage the joint’s normal shape, with the possibility that bone spurs may grow on the edges of the joints and that small pieces of bones or cartilage can break off and float in the joint space which can cause even more pain and damage.

 Factors that cause Osteoarthritis include overweight, getting older, and joint injury.
 OA often affects knees, hips, hands and the spine although it may not affect the same joint on both sides of the body. (click to go back to where you come from.)

 Psoriatic Arthritis (PA) – it can affect any joints in the body, including tendons, fingers and toes.
-The affected joints will become swollen thus caused tenderness or pain in the connective tissue resulting pain, stiffness and swelling in the joints.
+The affected joints will become swollen thus caused tenderness or pain in the connective tissue resulting in pain, stiffness and swelling in the joints.
 Lower back pain is quite common in PA.
-PA is a form of immune system attacking joints that caused inflammation and pain.
+PA is a form of the immune system attacking joints that caused inflammation and pain.

 Fibromyalgia – is a widespread musculoskeletal pain and the pain may come and go or it may remain constant.
 The areas of the pain are often near joints and the pain may migrate from one area of the body to the next, i.e. from neck to shoulders and then to elbows.
 In fibromyalgia, chemicals that transmit signals between nerve cells (called neurons) are out of balance thus causing the brain to sense pain more intensely with the affected areas become very sensitive to touch and prone to intense pain as well.